 - Or what about a Sailing & Sea Kayak Trip To Gavdos Island & Best Beaches Of South Chania

 Where to eat & drink

-The superb and interesting Notos specializes in wonderfully prepared interesting Meze and romantic Italian pasta and salads (the blue cheese salad is stunning) suitable for both a snack or very full meal.
+- The superb and interesting Notos specializes in wonderfully prepared interesting Meze and romantic Italian pasta and salads (the blue cheese salad is stunning) suitable for both a snack or a very full meal.

-Sifis hotel (opposite side of the bay!) has a restaurant with good souvlaki, fish and daily selections - swordfish is good.
-For those sweet-toothed temptations Maria's bakery was one big favourite.
+- Sifis hotel (opposite side of the bay!) has a restaurant with good souvlaki, fish and daily selections - swordfish is good.
+For those sweet-toothed temptations, Maria's bakery was one big favorite.

-For a change of setting walk over the hill (15-20 minutes) to Old Phoenix taverna - a terrace by the sea, good salads, fish and standard menu.
+- For a change of setting walk over the hill (15-20 minutes) to Old Phoenix taverna - a terrace by the sea, good salads, fish, and a standard menu.